 To complement the main results presented in Section~\ref{sub:mainre}, we report additional experiments using two competitive models for each task category to further validate the generalizability and robustness of TSRating across diverse model architectures.

-Specifically, we select iTransformer~\cite{liu2023itransformer} and TimeMixer~\cite{wang2024timemixer} for long-term forecasting, Nonstationary Transformer~\cite{liu2022non} and DLinear~\cite{zeng2023transformers} for short-term forecasting, and Informer and Nonstationary Transformer for classification tasks.
-These models have been shown to be highly competitive in their respective domains, representing recent state-of-the-art architectures and offering a broader evaluation perspective.
+Specifically, we select iTransformer~\citep{liu2023itransformer} and TimeMixer~\citep{wang2024timemixer} for long-term forecasting, Nonstationary Transformer~\citep{liu2022non} and DLinear~\citep{zeng2023transformers} for short-term forecasting, and Informer and Nonstationary Transformer for classification tasks.
+These models are highly competitive in their respective domains, representing recent state-of-the-art architectures and offering a broader evaluation perspective.

 Table~\ref{tab:longterm} shows the RMSE performance on long-term forecasting benchmarks, where TSRating consistently achieves the best performance across all datasets.
 This highlights its ability to enhance models that capture long-range temporal dependencies.
 In Table~\ref{tab:shorterm}, we report MAPE results on M4 subsets for short-term forecasting.
 TSRating again demonstrates strong performance, often achieving the best or second-best results, which underscores its adaptability to different forecasting horizons and finer-grained temporal patterns.
 Finally, Table~\ref{tab:classification} presents classification accuracy, where TSRating performs robustly across datasets with varied structures and difficulty, confirming its generalizability across both regression and classification settings.